 Step 4 - Complete a pre-offer psychological exam and risk assessment

-You will need to schedule yourself via the link below to take the California Psychological Inventory (CPI) and the Johnson Roberts & Associates Personal History Questionnaire (PHQ).
+The California Psychological Inventory (CPI) and the Johnson Roberts & Associates Personal History Questionnaire (PHQ) will normally take place during your visit to complete steps 2 and 5.
 The CPI exam takes approximately three hours to complete.
 You will be asked to complete some paperwork then take an online proctored test conducted in our computer lab.
 You will need your driver’s license.
 A water bottle is optional.
 Anything else; including knives, Leatherman tools, and anything sharp should be left in your vehicle.